SourcePot/asset/README.md

 # Asset package

-The asset class of this package is used to create objects representing an asset.
-The main properties of an asset are "value", "unit" and "dateTime", e.g. 1 (value) Euro (unit) at 12/03/2023.
+The asset class of this package can be used to create objects representing an asset.
+The main properties of such an asset are "value", "unit" and "dateTime", e.g. 1 (value) Euro (unit) at 12/03/2023.
 These three properties need to be provided to the contructor of a new asset object.
-When a diffenrent unit is set, the exchangerate at the asset objects dateTime will be applied.
+If a different unit is set, the exchange rate is applied at the asset object and the dateTime will be updated to the excchange rate dateTime.

 >[!NOTE]
 >European Central Bank exhchage rates are used.
 If an exchage rate is not yet present as csv-file in the data directory, it will be downloaded via the ECB API and saved to data directory.
 If an exchange rate is requested for a weekend (such as in the code sample below) or bank holiday, the latest valid exchange rate before that date will be used and a warning will be added as asset property.